-Blackpink in your air-ea: the K-pop girl group’s faces are now on one of Korean Air’s planes
+BLACKPINK in your air-ea: the K-pop girl group’s faces are now on one of Korean Air’s planes

-One of the most famous girl groups in the world can add another achievement to the already long list as Korean Air has unveiled a plane with a Blackpink design.
+One of the most famous girl groups in the world can add another achievement to their already long list as Korean Air has unveiled a plane with a Blackpink design.

 The indicators of when you’ve finally made it in life can vary.
 For some, it might be getting your book published.
 For others, it may be having a million in your account.
 But if your face is on the side of a major airline’s plane, that’s an undeniable sign you’ve made it in life.